hemerajs/hemera/packages/hemera-web/README.md

 Http route mapping for Hemera microservices.
 Based on [Micro](https://github.com/zeit/micro)

 - Depends on Micro with just ~100 lines of code
-- High Performance
+- High Performance, no middleware, just HTTP
-- Respect Body and Query data
+- Respect `Body` and `Query` data as pattern
 - Transport small binary or text data in the pattern
 - Returns correct Hemera errors and without stack traces